Governor Walker's Entitlement Reform Plan

 result, the health care changes that were slated to be implemented on

-The health care changes that were included in the budget have been
+changes that were included in the budget were delayed, including changes

-delayed, including changes to BadgerCare Plus eligibility and BadgerCare
+to BadgerCare Plus eligibility and BadgerCare Plus plan design.

 The following health care policy changes that were included in the

-Governorís entitlement reform plan will be postponed until April 1,
+Governorís entitlement reform plan were postponed until April 1,

 - Eligibility for childless adults with incomes below 100% of the